Nikkei 225

 The Nikkei 225, often simply called the Nikkei, is Japan's premier stock market index, tracking the performance of 225 large, publicly owned companies listed on the Tokyo Stock Exchange's Prime Market.

 The Nikkei 225 (Nikkei Stock Average) is the flagship index of the Tokyo Stock Exchange (TSE) and the most recognized indicator of Asian stock market performance globally.
 It is calculated and published by the Nihon Keizai Shimbun (Nikkei Inc.), Japan's leading financial newspaper, which gives the index its name.
 Just as the Dow Jones Industrial Average defines the U.S. market for many, the Nikkei 225 defines the Japanese market.
-Comprising 225 of the largest and most liquid companies in Japan, the index covers a broad range of industries including technology, automotive, banking, and consumer goods.
+It serves as a real-time barometer for the health of Japan's corporate sector, reflecting the movements of the 225 largest and most liquid companies listed on the Prime Market of the Tokyo Stock Exchange.
+Comprising a broad range of industries including technology, automotive, banking, and consumer goods, the index provides a comprehensive snapshot of the Japanese economic landscape.
 Major constituents include household names like Honda, Sony Group, Tokyo Electron, and Fast Retailing (Uniqlo).
 Because Japan is the world's fourth-largest economy, the Nikkei 225 is closely watched by global fund managers, economists, and traders as a gauge of economic health and investor sentiment in the Asia-Pacific region.
+Its performance often influences other major markets, particularly during the Asian trading session when European and American markets are closed.
 The index has a storied history, famously reaching an all-time high of nearly 39,000 in December 1989 during Japan's asset price bubble, before crashing and spending decades in a bear market.
-It finally reclaimed and surpassed its 1989 peak in early 2024, symbolizing a potential resurgence in the Japanese corporate sector.
+This era, often referred to as the "Lost Decades," saw the index struggle as Japan grappled with deflation and structural economic challenges.
+It finally reclaimed and surpassed its 1989 peak in early 2024, symbolizing a potential resurgence in the Japanese corporate sector and a significant shift in investor sentiment toward Japanese equities.
+This breakout was driven by a combination of corporate governance reforms, a weakening yen, and a renewed interest from foreign institutional investors seeking alternatives to other global markets.

 Key Takeaways